nlpcloud/nlpcloud-go/README.md

 If you want to use a GPU, set the 4th parameter as `true`.

 If you want to use the multilingual add-on in order to process non-English texts, set your language code in the 5th parameter.
 For example, if you want to process French text, you should set the 5th parameter as `"fr"`.

+If you want to make asynchronous requests, pass the 5th parameter as `true`.
+You will always receive a quick response containing a URL.
+You should then poll this URL with `nlpcloud.AsyncResult()` on a regular basis (every 10 seconds for example) in order to check if the result is available.

 ### API endpoint